SLColonies/Public/_docs/introduction.md

 This is the same if you grab yourself a new player HUD.
 You wont lose your tools and hard work.
 The HUD will communicate with a region server and send you all the tools again as soon as you wear it.
 Ensure you are on an [SL Colonies](https://meter.slcolonies.com) land though.

+#### More about tools
+To learn more about tools and watch a 101 tutorial video on them, go [here](https://slcolonies.com/docs/tools/).

 ### Money Bag
 Finally we have the Money Bag.
 This is a simply button which works like the [give](https://slcolonies.com/docs/introduction/#give) in the [inventory bag](https://slcolonies.com/docs/introduction/#inventory-bag) section of the HUD.